Incipient and well-developed entropy plateaus in spin-S Kitaev models: Discussion of the numerical results and conclusions

 To look for hints of this numerically, we have studied the exact spectrum of a single hexagon plaquette for $S$ =$1$, $3/2$, $2$ and $5/2$.
 The idea is to look for a gap in the spectrum that persists in the large-S limit, and separates a lower energy manifold of states from the rest.
 In that case, the $1/S$ corrections may still leave a meaningful low energy manifold of states that corresponds to the incipient entropy plateau.

-The Hilbert space dimension of these systems grows as $D=(2S+1)^6$.
+The Hilbert space dimension of a single hexagonal plaquette grows as $D=(2S+1)^6$.
 In all cases, we find that there are many gaps in the spectrum, much larger than the typical energy spacing.
 Large gaps are not unusual near the ends of the spectrum.
 But, we find that the gaps in the spectrum also exist away from the ends of the spectrum.
 As shown in Table~1, the last prominent gap (furthest away from the ends of the spectra) occurs approximately $D^{1/2}$ away from the edge.
 In other words this gap defines a low energy manifold with an entropy which goes as $S_{max}/2$.
 If such gaps persist all the way to the large-$S$ limit, they could imply a low energy manifold for the infinite system, with an entropy equal to $S_{max}/2$.
+We should note that gaps in the finite clusters need not imply a true gap in the thermodynamic limit, but only a pseudogap or reduced density of states in the thermodynmic limit.
+These gaps are analogous to those in half-filled Hubbard model at moderate $U/t$ showing the freezing of charge degrees of freedom at an entropy of $\ln{2}$ per site.

 We note that this analysis says nothing about further selection within this manifold, which could proceed in the isotropic limit as discussed by Rousochatzakis et al \cite{rsp}.
 Also, there are three ways to form Plaquette Valence Bond state on the lattice. $1/S$ corrections could restore the lattice symmetry by mixing the very large number of degenerate states.